dnlbowers/modern-buddhism/TESTING.md

     ![Mobile Lighthouse Score for teachings.html](docs/screenshots/lighthouse-mobile-contact.jpg)

     * Best practice score has initially been 98 due to the spacing of the mailing list radio buttons.
 I added a padding bottom to the top div encasing the first input and label, which solved the issue.
     * The performance score is lower on this mobile page due to the hero image.
 I already compressed the image twice, which had little impact on the score, and unfortunately, there was no more petite version of the image available.
 To resolve this in the future, I intend to use GIMP to resize an image.
-However, it was not a viable solution for this project due to the time already spent on the project, given I would need to learn GIMP from scratch.
+However, it was not a viable solution for this project due to the time already spent on the project, and given I would need to learn GIMP from scratch.

 5.  ***form-feedback.html***